ucfninf/Plant-monitor-Yuhua-Jin/README.md

-# Plant Monitor - Typically for Blue Jacket Hyacinthus
+# Plant Monitor - Typically for Blue Jacket Hyacinth
 Hello!
 Welcome to the repository for the Plant Monitoring Device designed to cater to the specific needs of Hyacinthus enthusiasts!

 ## Overview
 In this repository is typically including the work process of connecting and putting togther a plant monitor and realtime code and updated data progresses. in this case we specialized to Blue Jacket Hyacinthus

+## Key Features:
+- Real-time data monitoring
+- Early detection of plant diseases and nutritional deficiencies, and alerts for unfavorable conditions.
+- Recommendations for maintaining a balanced and healthy growth environment.

 ## Prepare Methods
 ### Connect to Wifi
  First during the process we are going to set-up and connect te Feather Huzzah ESP8266 Wifi, and to connect the wifi, inlude the ESP8266WiFi library to the board.and connect the wifi where you locate.